nicklausbrown/data-science-platform-requirements/index.md

 - Persists all monitoring data for later more complex analysis

 ### Stakeholder Motivations
-- As a data scientist, I want a monitoring system, so that I have confidence that models in production are still performing according to business/technical specifications; my time is saved when models/data drifts outside of requirements due to automated retraining, allowing me to focus on current projects instead of having to "stop the world" for retraining; I can look for more complex relationships between model performance by analyzing longer term trends that have been persisted.
+- As a data scientist, I require a monitoring system, so that I have confidence that models in production are still performing according to business/technical specifications; my time is saved when models/data drifts outside of requirements due to automated retraining, allowing me to focus on current projects instead of having to "stop the world" for retraining; I can look for more complex relationships between model performance by analyzing longer term trends that have been persisted.

 ## Complex inference pipeline service
 ### Implementation Details